whummer/jaxb-facets/README.md

 	  OUTSIDE_ELEMENT): For XSD groups (in particular <choice>), this allows to place <annotation> either inside the children of the group, or into the group itself (as sibling of the children of the group).
+This can also be used to place an annotation inside an @XmlElementWrapper, instead of placing it inside the element which is wrapped.
 - jaxb-impl:2.2.6-facets-1.0.10
 	* support jaxb-facets for source code based schemagen (e.g., used for "mvn generate-resources)